finopsfoundation/capabilities/finops-framework.md

 - [ ] Communication strategy
 - [ ] Ongoing reviews with stakeholders on optimization opportunities
 - [ ] Develop a framework for decision making that aligns with the business drivers

+## Access and Permissions

+- [ ] Integration with SSO
+- [ ] Ability to focus or restrict visibility and features based on role
+- [ ] Ability to limit scope of access by tags, departments, users, or business logic constructs

+## Collaboration and Communication Capabilities
+- Foster communication and collaboration among operations, development, and finance teams
+- Deliver data and insights to team workflows such as ticketing systems like JIRA or ServiceNow
+- Provide acknowledgement and status of recommendations bi-directionally between systems

+## Container Capabilities
+- [ ] ETL of container usage married to infrastructure cost data
+- [ ] Allocation of container spending based on defined taxonomy of tags, labels, namespaces, etc
+- [ ] Optimization of container usage
+- [ ] Integration of container cost data with traditional IaaS spending for complete costs

+## Finance Capabilities
+tbd to breakout or categorize in to other areas

+## Engineering Capabilities
+tbd to breakout or categorize in to other areas

+## Automation Capabilities
+tbd to breakout or roll in to other areas